RsyncProject/rsync/rsync.1.md

 0.  `--mkpath`

-    Create a missing path component of the destination arg.
-This allows rsync to create multiple levels of missing destination dirs and to create a path in which to put a single renamed file.
-Keep in mind that you'll need to supply a trailing slash if you want the entire destination path to be treated as a directory when copying a single arg (making rsync behave the same way that it would if the path component of the destination had already existed).

-    For example, the following creates a copy of file foo as bar in the sub/dir directory, creating dirs "sub" and "sub/dir" if either do not yet exist:

-    >     rsync -ai --mkpath foo sub/dir/bar

-    If you instead ran the following, it would have created file foo in the sub/dir/bar directory:

-    >     rsync -ai --mkpath foo sub/dir/bar/
+    Create a missing path component of the destination path.
+By default, rsync allows only the final element of the destination path to not exist, which is an attempt to help you to validate your destination path.
+With this option, rsync creates all the missing destination-path components just as if `mkdir -p $DEST_PATH` had been run.

+    When specifying a destination path, including a trailing slash ensures that rsync always treats the whole path as the directory name to be created, even if the source arg is a single filename.
+See the [COPYING A SINGLE FILE](#) section for full details on how rsync decides if a final destination path element is a directory or not.

 0.  `--links`, `-l`